 One of the things that Alice Springs is most famous for is that it has one of the regional bases for the Royal Flying Doctor Service, which helps to save lives in some of the most remote parts of Australia.
 The town has a museum dedicated to educating people on the history of the service as well as how it works today, with the museum’s displays, interactive information portals and state of the art facilities providing visitors with an excellent all-round experience.
 Items of particular interest include the medical equipment used from the inception of the service in the 1930s, as well as a chance to find out how the pilots were trained with a flight simulator on display.

 Alice Springs Desert Park

-As Alice Springs is found in the heart of the desert, it makes the perfect base from which to explore this captivating environment which you may only come across once in a lifetime, and with the Desert Park just 2.5km out of town, it couldn’t be easier to discover the delights of the surrounding desert.
+As Alice Springs is found in the heart of the desert, it makes the perfect base from which to explore this captivating environment.
+So, if you are looking for what to do around Alice Springs, the Desert Park located just 2.5km out of town is the perfect addition to your itinerary.
 The park brings together the very best of the desert and allows you to meet the wildlife of central Australia living within their natural habitats, set amongst some truly stunning scenery.
 Don’t miss the park’s fantastic birds of prey show, where you can watch native birds such as the wedge-tailed eagle gracefully flying through the air.

 You certainly won’t be short of options when looking for what to do in Alice Springs.
 Whether you decide to spend time exploring the authentic town itself or venture out on an exciting Uluru experience, we can guarantee you’ll be seeing sights like never before.